Karandra/PrivateProfileRedirector/Chnagelog.md

 *Dates in DD.MM.YYYY*

+# Version 0.3.1, 12.08.2018
+- Overrided new functions: `GetPrivateProfileSectionNamesA/W` and `GetPrivateProfileSectionA/W`.

 # Version 0.3.0, 09.08.2018
 - Added Fallout 4 version.
 Console command `RefreshINI` will work in Fallout 4.
 - Added option `ProcessInlineComments` to discard inline comments, otherwise comments will be read as part of value.